Tsaobis Baboon Project

 Information for Volunteers

 The Tsaobis Baboon Project is a long-term study of a desert baboon population in Namibia.
 The Project is based at the Institute of Zoology, the research arm of the Zoological Society of London, with collaborators at a variety of academic institutions around the country.
-The field site is located at Tsaobis Leopard Park on the edge of the Namib Desert.
+The field site is located at Tsaobis Nature Park on the edge of the Namib Desert.

 The aim of the project is to carry out fundamental research in behavioural ecology and population biology using desert baboons as a model system.
 Our work also has a conservation theme with its interest in the effects of complex social structure on population dynamics and extinction.